-6.4 Important Notes for Wood Burning
+6.5 Important Notes for Wood Burning

-With a full load of wood, the stove will need to be refuelled approximately every 1.5 Hours.
-Care must be taken that logs do not touch the baffle or the glass panel.
+With a full load of wood, the stove will need to be refuelled approximately every 1.5 hours.
+Wood can be stacked higher in the stove than solid mineral fuel but care must be taken that logs do not touch the baffle or the glass panel.
 Do not stack logs above the level of the tertiary air inlets at the back of the stove.

-Wood burns most efficiently with the (air wash) controls a very small amount open.
-Carefully adjusting the fuel load and Air Wash controls will then control the burn rate of the stove.
-Always make sure that flames are visible above the wood after refuelling for cleanest burning.
+Wood burns most efficiently with the primary air controls closed and the secondary (air wash) controls a very small amount open.
+Carefully adjusting the fuel load and secondary air controls will then control the burn rate of the stove.
+Always make sure that flames are visible above the wood after re-fuelling for cleanest burning.
 After re-fuelling open the air wash full for 3 to 5 minutes or until the logs are fully blackened to achieve full flames above the fuel.